 Part Three of an Accident Claim: Calculating Available Payment

 The third leg of the stool is someone to pay you.
 This is often overlooked but is just as important as the other two legs of the stool.

 In most cases, there’s insurance coverage to compensate negligently injured people.
 Except in rare circumstances, lack of insurance coverage or insufficient insurance coverage can be a deal breaker for a case.

 As with the other two legs of the stool, we discuss insurance coverage and insurance policy limits his topic in more detail in our video here: More About Insurance Coverage

-Take a moment to consider this, if you are are involved in a car accident and the other driver has only the minimum of $25,000 in insurance, then no matter how badly you were injured, that driver’s insurance company is only ever going to pay you $25,000.
+Take a moment to consider this, if you are involved in a car accident and the other driver has only the minimum of $25,000 in insurance, then no matter how badly you were injured, that driver’s insurance company is only ever going to pay you $25,000.

 And that’s why lawyers are always looking for other sources of insurance coverage and why you should always have under or uninsured motorist coverage for yourself and your family.
-So if that other driver does have insurance coverage and you yourself have underinsured motorist coverage, then you probably have a strong third and final leg to this stool.
+So if that other driver does have insurance coverage and you have underinsured motorist coverage, then you probably have a strong third and final leg to this stool.

 The analogy of a three-legged stool is a simple and helpful one when considering whether a personal injury claim will be successful in compensating a negligently injured person.